MKLab-ITI/hackair-data-retrieval/README.md

 a deep learning-based one (section 5.2.2) and one based on a set of heuristic rules (section 5.2.3), that were found to work in a complementary manner (section 5.2.4).

-5.2.1 State of the art
-An approach that was proposed by [47] suggests measuring the sky border points.
-The authors propose several modications of the original sky border position func- tion, namely the determination of multi-border points for detecting complex sky regions in images.
-In [16], the authors suggest using blue color for localizing and tracking RGB color in dierent applications of image processing.
-Specically, they propose a pixel based solution utilizing the sky color information.
-The success of deep networks on several domains led to their application in semantic segmenta- tion as well.
-Specically, several recent works have applied Convolutional Neural Networks (CNNs) to dense prediction problems, including semantic segmentation such as [26, 8, 29]; boundary prediction for electron microscopy by Ciresan et al. [6] and for natural images by a hybrid convnet/nearest neighbor model by Ganin and Lempitsky [9].
-Moreover, Hariharan et al. [13] and Gupta et al. [12] adapt deep CNNs to semantic segmentation, but do so in hybrid detection-segmentation mod- els.
-These approaches ne-tune a Regional-CNN system [11] by sampling bounding boxes and/or region proposals for detection, semantic segmentation, and instance Towards improved air quality monitoring using publicly available sky images 11 segmentation.
-Finally, fully convolutional training is rare, but was used eectively by Tompson et al. [42] to learn an end-to-end part detector and spatial model for pose estimation.
 5.2.2 FCN for sky localization
 In the proposed framework, we employ the fully convolutional network (FCN) ap- proach [22], which draws on recent successes of deep neural networks for image